IvanIvPe/ivanivpe/README.md

 ---

 ## 💡 Key Projects

-*(Don't forget to fill in the placeholders below with your actual project links and descriptions!)*

 * **E-commerce Platform:** A full-featured online storefront built using the **MERN Stack (MongoDB, Express, React, Node.js)** with secure authentication and payment integration.
 * **Data Analysis Dashboard:** Developed a visualization tool for large datasets using **Python (Pandas/Matplotlib)** and a **Vue.js** frontend for interactive reporting.